telerik/maui-docs/get-started/windows/first-steps-msi.md

 The Telerik UI for .NET MAUI library provides an option for installing its controls by downloading and executing the MSI file, which contains the suite.

-This tutorial describes how to get up and running with Telerik UI for .NET MAUI by using the automatic MSI installation approach.
+This tutorial describes how to get up and running with Telerik UI for .NET MAUI by using the automatic MSI installation approach on Windows.

 * First, you will set up your .NET MAUI project and create the .NET MAUI application.
 * Next, you'll install the Telerik UI for .NET MAUI library from the MSI file.